Fusion-equivariant stability conditions and Morita duality: The closed submanifold of fusion-equivariant stability conditions

-Given a slicing $\cP$, denote by $\cP(\phi, \phi+1]$ the smallest additive subcategory containing all objects $A$ such that the phases of the semistable pieces all live in $(\phi, \phi+1]$.
+Each $\cP(\phi)$ is in fact an abelian category \cite[Lemma 5.2]{bridgeland_2007}.
+Non-zero simple objects of $\cP(\phi)$ are called $\sigma$-\textit{stable} of phase $\phi$.
+Given a slicing $\cP$, and interval $I\subset \bbR$, denote by $\cP(I)$ the smallest additive subcategory containing all objects $A$ such that the phases of the semistable factors all live in $I$.
 Then $\cP(\phi, \phi+1]$ is the heart of a bounded $t$-structure.
 In particular, we call $\cP(0,1]$ the \emph{standard heart} of the slicing $\cP$.
 As such, a slicing should be thought of as a refinement of a t-structure.